 It follows the designs of Excalibur of being light, fast and powerful but it makes some concessions to bring the price down.
-The features they didn’t sacrifice is the speed, it shoots at 305 FPS and 11.5″ power stroke.
+But they didn’t sacrifice on speed, it shoots at 305 FPS and 11.5″ power stroke.

 It weighs an awesome 5.5 lbs, it’s slim and trim where it counts.
 There’s plenty of power for hunting just about anything that walks.
 And with its size and weight, there’s nowhere you can’t take it.

 This is an ideal option for anyone who wants a good crossbow.
 Considering the price, it is a phenomenal deal.

 - Weight: 5.5 lbs